davidsmkim/internet_status/README.md

  ```
  python3 -m src.log_parser
  ```
  This summary parses the aforementioned internet_status.log file and displays any dates that had issues along with their counts.
-If no issues arose on a given date, the date is absente from the resulting summary.
+If no issues arose on a given date, the date is absent from the resulting summary.

 As the summary parses the aforementioned log file, this file obviously needs to exist.